Inbound Marketing: Best Practices And Tactics For Your SaaS Business

 Once all your research is completed, it’s time for execution.
 Your research does the most important work, giving you a crystal-clear strategy for every aspect of content creation.
 If you're working with a team, ensure they can easily read and understand your research.

-Present it in bite-sized pieces, like a Sushi buffet, so everyone can get on the same page and work toward your goal.
+Present it in bite-sized pieces, like a Sushi buffet, so everyone can agree and work toward your goal.

 2. Content Promotion